fredwu/fredwu.me-v3/src/pages/blog/2012-06-30-php-devs-have-you-started-playing-with-more-toys.md

 ---
  **TL;DR - PHP is still a useful tool, but as a PHP developer, have you started playing with other useful tools?
 Here’s my story.**

-Today Jeff Atwood’s new piece “[The PHP Singularity](http://www.codinghorror.com/blog/2012/06/the-php-singularity.html)” and Marco Arment’s “[PHP Addiction](http://www.marco.org/2012/06/29/php-addiction)” have started another round of heated discussion on PHP.
+Today Jeff Atwood’s new piece "[The PHP Singularity](http://www.codinghorror.com/blog/2012/06/the-php-singularity.html)" and Marco Arment’s "[PHP Addiction](http://www.marco.org/2012/06/29/php-addiction)" have started another round of heated discussion on PHP.

 As someone who started his career as a PHP developer, I feel like sharing my thoughts from a different perspective.